-Yes, Illinois drivers owe pedestrians special duties under the law because the government realizes the great dangers that vehicles pose to residents that choose to walk across the streets, sidewalks, and other areas of the state.
+Illinois drivers owe pedestrians special duties of care under state law because the state recognizes the great dangers that motor vehicles pose to individuals who travel on foot.

 Do Different Pedestrians Deserve Different Duties?

-In certain situations, the law awards different duties to different people.
-This means that you must treat certain kinds of people with more care than you otherwise would.
-For instance, in the context of nursing homes, residents that are vulnerable to falls and/or bed sores deserve extra protection from these dangers from the nursing home staff.
-Pedestrian accidents are no exception.
-For instance, persons passing through crosswalks are supposed to receive extra attention from drivers, bicyclists, and others.
-Additionally, the law imposes duties on drivers to avoid harming children.
-If you know they are in the area for school, play, or other recreational activity, then you are supposed to be more careful than you ordinarily would be.
-To learn about other protected classes of pedestrians, and to learn about what remedies the law provides these groups if they are injured, contact our offices.
+In certain situations, the law affords different rights to different types of pedestrians.
+This means that as a motorist you must treat certain people with more care than you otherwise would.
+For instance, persons walking through crosswalks have the right-of-way and are supposed to receive extra care from drivers, bicyclists, and others.
+Additionally, the law imposes special duties on drivers to avoid striking children.
+If you know they are in the area for school, play, or other recreational activity, you are supposed to drive slower and exercise more caution than you ordinarily would.
+There are other protected classes of pedestrians including the disabled.

-- Drivers that lose control of their vehicles due to inclement weather;
+- Losing control of their vehicles because of inclement weather

 Still Have Questions About Illinois Pedestrian Accidents?

-Rosenfeld Injury Lawyers is dedicated to securing the most compensation possible for injured Illinois pedestrians in litigation.
-Like other clients we represent, we can fight for you on a contingency basis where we only charge for legal services if there is a successful recovery.
-Contact Rosenfeld Injury Lawyers today to start the process of achieving the award that you deserve.
+Rosenfeld Injury Lawyers LLC is dedicated to securing the best compensation possible for injured Illinois pedestrians.
+We represent all clients on a contingency basis, where we only charge for our legal services if we obtain financial recovery for you.
+Contact our pedestrian injury lawyers today to begin the process of receiving your rightful compensation.